Residencia Armstrong-Poventud: Ponce's majestic residences

 The economic affluence in Ponce during the second half of the 19th century was due to great wealth from sugarcane plantations.
-This made possible the construction of various public works such as the Teatro La Perla, the Ponce aqueduct, and several majestic homes, like Armstrong Puventud Home.
+This made possible the construction of various public works such as the Teatro La Perla, the Ponce aqueduct, and several majestic homes, like Armstrong Poventud Home.
 The home of Señor Carlos W. Armstrong Toro and lady Eulalia Pou, now known as the Armstrong-Poventud Residence, represents this wealth despite the restrictive colonial Spanish government of the Island at the time.

 Personal life of Señor Armstrong

 Señor Carlos Walter Armstrong Toro established his wealth on the agricultural prosperity the Island experienced: first as businessman, later as a banker, and finally as a politician.
-Mr. Carlos Armstrong Toro had an import/export business that exposed him to the great cities of the world and put him in touch of the architectural styles of the day.
+Mr. Carlos Armstrong Toro had an import/export business that exposed him to the great cities of the world and put him in touch with the architectural styles of the day.
 He was, for example, a partner in a New York City business.
 In addition, he was also the Danish consul in Ponce.
-It was with this background that he ordered th construction of his home in Ponce.
+It was with this background that he ordered the construction of his home in Ponce.
 Señor Armstrong Toro married lady Eulalia Pou Carreras, on 11 January 1868.
 Doña Eulalia Pou was herself from a wealthy Ponce family.